SustainableDevelopmentReform/csdr-cloud-spatial-app/docs/DEPLOYMENT.md

 Alternatively, you can login to the container and run the commands directly.

 At some stage we should automate this process when a new version of the image is deployed.

+### Migrations in production

+Please manually create a AWS RDS snapshot of the production database - include the name of the latest migration that is about to be run

+- For example `csdr-dev-eks-app-db-pre-migration-0016-tiny-black-tom`